alimajed92/gen-ai-ResumeRanker/docs/documentation.md

 ## Overview

 ResumeRanker is an LLM-powered application designed to rank resumes based on a given job description.
 It leverages various tools and libraries to process, evaluate, and rank resumes effectively.
+## Problem Statement
+Recruiters often spend significant time manually reviewing resumes to match candidates with job descriptions.
+This process is inefficient, prone to bias, and can lead to overlooking qualified candidates due to inconsistent evaluation methods.
 ## ResumeRanker Workflow
 ![ResumeRanker Workflow](ResumeRanker.png)
 ## Tools and Libraries